-Appointment Requirements : (a) Promotion Promotion rank for Assistant Masters/Mistress Please refer to Any Other Remarks below. es. (b) Direct Appointment Candidates should have fulfilled all requirement for normal promotion to this rank.
-The decision direct appointment of teachers to promotion ra must be supported by the majority of members the Incorporated Management Committee and fully justifiable. of ink of Type of Work : Secondary Schools (a) Class teaching of academic subjects up Secondary 5 level and/or cultural/technical/practical subjects up to Secondar 7 level in a secondary school; or (b) Performing duties of special responsibility addition to class teaching in a secondary school. • Primary Schools Principal of a primary school with 12 to 23 classes.
-Special Schools Class teaching up to Secondary 5 in the secondary secti of a special school or performing duties of spec responsibility.
-Promotion Prospects: N.A.
-Any Other Remarks : Secondary Schools (a) Starting from the 2008/09 school year, Princip Assistant Masters/Mistresses with a recogniss degree plus teacher training (or equivalent) m apply for re-grading to Senior Assista Masters/Mistresses in his/her serving school to fup new Senior Graduate Master/Mistress por created under the graduate teacher ratio.
-Up successful re-grading or natural wastage of a servi Principal Assistant Master/Mistress, the practice upgrading a Senior Assistant Master/Mistress post a Principal Assistant Master/Mistress post for secondary school with 24 or more classes will cear. sed hay ant fill osts oon ing of to a with immediate effect.
+Promotion rank for Assistant Masters/Mistresses.
+Please refer to Any Other Remarks below.

+Candidates should have fulfilled all requirements for normal promotion to this rank.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

+- (a) Class teaching of academic subjects up to Secondary 5 level and/or of cultural/technical/practical subjects up to Secondary 7 level in a secondary school; or - (b) Performing duties of special responsibility in addition to class teaching in a secondary school.

+Principal of a primary school with 12 to 23 classes.

+Class teaching up to Secondary 5 in the secondary section of a special school or performing duties of special responsibility.
-(b) If a Principal Assistant Master/Mistress post is

-vacated upon natural wastage or other reasons (excluding re-grading to Senior Graduate Master/Mistresses) during the two-year transition period from 1 September 2008 to 31 August 2010, the school is allowed to fill the vacancy by Senior Assistant promoting a serving Master/Mistress and a Senior Graduate Master/Mistress post should be held against Senior Assistant Master/Mistress will accordingly. be eligible for consideration for promotion to Principal Assistant Master/Mistress after they have served for at least two years in the post in an aided secondary school or, since 1 September 1990, in a caput or private school or bought-place school bound by contract, and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+- Starting from the 2008/09 school year, Principal Assistant Masters/Mistresses with a recognised degree plus teacher training (or equivalent) may for re-grading Senior apply to Masters/Mistresses in his/her serving school to fill up new Senior Graduate Master/Mistress posts created under the graduate teacher ratio. successful re-grading or natural wastage of a serving Principal Assistant Master/Mistress, the practice of upgrading a Senior Assistant Master/Mistress post to a Principal Assistant Master/Mistress post for a secondary school with 24 or more classes will cease with immediate effect. - (b) If a Principal Assistant Master/Mistress post is vacated upon natural wastage or other reasons (excluding re-grading to Senior Graduate Master/Mistresses) during the two-year transition period from 1 September 2008 to 31 August 2010, the school is allowed to fill the vacancy by Senior Assistant promoting serving Master/Mistress and Senior Graduate Master/Mistress post should be held against Senior Assistant Master/Mistress will accordingly. be eligible for consideration for promotion to Principal Assistant Master/Mistress after they have served for at least two years in the post in an aided secondary school or, since 1 September 1990, in a caput or private school or bought-place school bound by contract, and undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.